MKLab-ITI/yamlres/README.md

 # yamlres

+*Retrieving algorithm component combinations from online (or local) yaml resources.*

 This project extends the *yaml* prototype with web-based resource fields and creates a declarative algorithm interface.
+This can help share algorithms based on existing *Python* libraries via a continuous deployment pipeline where you only update web resources.
+Thus, it separates algorithm declarations based on your components from component update cycles.

 **Development:** Emmanouil (Manios) Krasanakis<br>
 **Dependencies:** `pyyaml`,`wget`